Isla-lab/Neural-Network-Verifier/README.md

 ****

+## Available Algorithms: ProVe Family
+- [x] ProVe [A, B, C]: Exact count/enumeration of all the portions of the property's domain that violate a safety property using efficient bound and parallel propagation.
+- [ ] CountingProVe [B]: Approximate count method with probabilistic guarantees on the interval of violation rate present in the property's domain.
+- [x] ϵ-ProVe [D]: Efficient approximate enumeration strategy with tight probabilistic guarantees for enumerating all the (un)safe regions of the property's domain for a given safety property.
+For the moment not integrated in this repo but available [here](https://github.com/d-corsi/eProVe)
+- [ ] ϵ-ProVe for robustness verification [available soon...]

 ## Dependencies:
     - Tensorflow 2.16.1
     - numpy 1.26.4
     - cupy 13.1.0
     - psutil 5.9.8
     - cmake

 ## Definition of the properties
 Properties can be defined with 3 different formulations: